bldaj/SurePatch-CLI/README.md

 @ surepatch --platform=newtest --action=create_set --project=pyproject --target=[os,pip,req] --file=[no,no,/home/user/workspace/pythonproject/requirements.txt]
 ```
 ### Use CLI App with docker
-#### Example 1.
+#### Example.
-Doing action via ./surepatch command
+Doing action via ./surepatch.py inside docker container
 1. Make sure that Docker is running
-2. Choose or create directory where will placed SurePatch project
+2. Choose or create directory where will be placed SurePatch project
 3. Go to the directory:
    ```sh
    cd <your_work_directory>